How to Help an Alcoholic Family Member

 The Narconon Alcohol Recovery Program

-On six continents, in dozens of locations around the world, the Narconon drug and alcohol rehabilitation program helps alcoholics recovery a lasting sobriety.
+In over 30 locations around the world, the Narconon drug and alcohol rehabilitation program helps alcoholics recovery a lasting sobriety.
 The Narconon program offers much more than just an environment where a person learns to discipline themselves to not drink.
 At a Narconon drug and alcohol recovery center, alcoholics have a chance to really handle the causes of their addiction.

 Narconon centers have interventionists they work with to help bring in a person who needs alcohol rehab to save their life.
 Contact Narconon to find an interventionist who can help in your area.